 argument is non-sequitur, but during this phase of our political life, it can be a powerful, emotional attack -- possibly designed by the psychologists of Cambridge Analytica -- because it makes people, especially the religious, reflect on their weaknesses, shortcomings, and perceived "sins".

-Several times in social media, the persons who asked are you perfect would support their position with any of two familiar Biblical passages.
-The first is from the Gospel of Matthew 7:3-5, which contains these supposed words of Jesus: “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?”
+Sometimes when people ask are you perfect they support their idea with two familiar Biblical passages.
+The first is from the Gospel of Matthew 7:3-5, which contains these alleged words of Jesus: “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?”

 The other reference is the story of the woman taken in adultery as narrated in the Gospel of John 7:53—8:11: “The teachers of the law and the Pharisees … made her stand before the group and said to Jesus, ‘Teacher, this woman was caught in the act of adultery.
 In the Law Moses commanded us to stone such women.
 Now what do you say?’ … [Jesus said:] ‘Let any one of you who is without sin be the first to throw a stone at her ….’”

-Moreover, Jesus and his disciples likely spoke Aramaic, but the stories about them are in written in Greek.
+Jesus and his disciples likely spoke Aramaic, were illiterate, but the stories about them are in Greek.
 So, scholars are not certain if the stories are true.
 The narratives might be fake news, partly or entirely.
-This and other pieces of information are the findings of scholars who practice Biblical criticism.
+This and other pieces of information are the findings of scholars who use Biblical criticism.

 A long explanation is in gotquestions.org and Wikipedia.
 Gotquestions is conservative and believes the Bible is inerrant (without error).
 Despite this, it says, "The fact, however, remains that John 7:53—8:11 is not supported by the best manuscript evidence.
 Thus, there is serious doubt as to whether it should be included in the Bible.
 Many call for Bible publishers to remove these verses (along with Mark 16:9–20) from the main text and put them in footnotes."

-No doubt Bible study is a worthy pursuit, but only if it includes fearless, academic critical analysis.
-If blind faith is the platform, Bible study can easily become Bible worship -- a dangerous exercise in confirmation bias and possibly nothing less than idolatry because the Bible is not perfect.
+critical analysis.
+Without it, Bible study can become Bible worship, a weapon for trolling, a convenient exercise in confirmation bias and nothing less than idolatry because the Bible is not perfect.